-Our students will be inspired by solving real life community and industry problems, working alongside professionals from our sponsors in the transport engineering and construction industries.
+Our students are inspired by solving real life community and industry problems, working alongside professionals from our sponsors in the transport engineering and construction industries.
 These industries are rapidly transforming London and there is an enormous need for the ambitious, high achieving, young women and men that will come through our UTC with their innovative thinking, team working and project management skills, all standing on a bedrock of excellent academic qualifications.

 Over 400 employers work with UTCs because they understand the importance of technical education and quality of our students.